jxs/follower-maze.rs/README.md

 A full specification is given in the `instructions-v1.md` or `instructions-v2.md`.
 This implementation is compatible with both v1 and v2.

+This project was first implemented with `tokio` 0.1 and `futures` 0.1 evolving with them to `std::futures` and `tokio` 1.0.\
+You can navigate through the commit history to see it's evolution

 ### instructions
 1. start the solution with ` cargo run --release`